jayimillena/salakot-salpakan/README.md

-Salpakan - Game of the Generals
+Salpakan - Game of the Generals (Under Development)

 Salpakan (also known as *Game of the Generals*) is a strategy board game designed for two players.
 Each player commands an army, aiming to capture their opponent's flag while strategically eliminating opposing pieces.